felipenoris/XLSX.jl/docs/src/tutorial.md

 ## Tables.jl interface

-The type `XLSX.TableRowIterator` conforms to `Tables.jl` interface.
+The type `XLSX.TableRowIterator` conforms to [Tables.jl](https://github.com/JuliaData/Tables.jl) interface.
 An instance of `XLSX.TableRowIterator` is created by the function `XLSX.eachtablerow`.

 Also, `XLSX.writetable` accepts an argument that conforms to the `Tables.jl` interface.

-As an example, the type `DataFrame` supports the `Tables.jl` interface.
+As an example, the type `DataFrame` from [DataFrames](https://github.com/JuliaData/DataFrames.jl) package supports the `Tables.jl` interface.
 The following code writes and reads back a `DataFrame` to an Excel file.

 ```julia
 julia> using Dates